google/honggfuzz/index.md

 A security oriented, feedback-driven, evolutionary, easy-to-use fuzzer with interesting analysis options.
 See [USAGE](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md) for more data on the usage.

-  * It's __multi-threaded__ and __multi-process__: no need to run multiple copies of your fuzzer.
+  * It's __multi-threaded__ and __multi-process__: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores.
 The file corpus is shared between threads (and fuzzed instances)
   * It's blazingly fast (esp. in the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)).
 A simple _LLVMFuzzerTestOneInput_ function can be tested with __up to 1mo iterations per second__ on a relatively modern CPU (e.g. i7-6600K)
-  * Has a nice track record of uncovered security bugs: e.g. the only (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz
+  * Has a nice track record of uncovered security bugs: e.g. the __only__ (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz
   * Uses low-level interfaces to monitor processes (e.g. _ptrace_ under Linux).
 As opposed to other fuzzers, it __will discover and report hidden signals__ (caught and potentially hidden by signal handlers)
   * Easy-to-use, feed it a simple input corpus (__can even consist of a single, 1-byte file__) and it will work its way up expanding it utilizing feedback-based coverage metrics
-  * Supports several (more than any other coverage-based feedback-driven fuzzer) hardware-based (CPU: branch/instruction counting, __Intel BTS__, __Intel PT__) and software-based [feedback-driven fuzzing](https://github.com/google/honggfuzz/blob/master/docs/FeedbackDrivenFuzzing.md) methods
+  * Supports several (more than any other coverage-based feedback-driven fuzzer) hardware-based (CPU: branch/instruction counting, __Intel BTS__, __Intel PT__) and software-based [feedback-driven fuzzing](https://github.com/google/honggfuzz/blob/master/docs/FeedbackDrivenFuzzing.md) methods known from other fuzzers (libfuzzer, afl)
   * Works (at least) under GNU/Linux, FreeBSD, Mac OS X, Windows/CygWin and [Android](https://github.com/google/honggfuzz/blob/master/docs/Android.md)
   * Supports __persistent fuzzing mode__ (long-lived process calling a fuzzed API repeatedly) with libhfuzz/libhfuzz.a.
 More on that can be found [here](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)
   * [Can fuzz remote/standalone long-lasting processes](https://github.com/google/honggfuzz/blob/master/docs/AttachingToPid.md) (e.g. network servers like __Apache's httpd__ and __ISC's bind__)
-  * It comes with the __[examples](https://github.com/google/honggfuzz/tree/master/examples/openssl) directory__, consisting of real world fuzz setups for widely-used software (e.g. Apache and OpenSSL)
+  * It comes with the __[examples](https://github.com/google/honggfuzz/tree/master/examples) directory__, consisting of real world fuzz setups for widely-used software (e.g. Apache and OpenSSL)

 **Code**

-  * Latest stable version: [0.9](https://github.com/google/honggfuzz/releases/tag/0.9), but using copy of the __master__ branch is highyl encouraged
+  * Latest stable version: [1.0](https://github.com/google/honggfuzz/releases), but using the __master__ branch is highly encouraged
   * [Changelog](https://github.com/google/honggfuzz/blob/master/CHANGELOG)

 **Requirements**